Wednesday, September 25, 2024

 September 24 Champagne glacier!

 How glorious to see the sunrise reflected off a glacier!
 We were to be at sea much of the day because we were tackling the long journey southeast and then north around the bottom of Spitzbergen to eventually reach Longyearbyen.
-Sea days are fine with me because there is always plenty to see and do, but today we had a delightful zodiac cruise along the 15km face of glacier.
+Sea days are fine with me because there is always plenty to see and do, but today we had a delightful zodiac cruise along the 15km face of the glacier.
 Our zodiac driver, Leonie, was determined to show us as much of the glacial front as safely possible.
 We traced corners and strange sculptures created by calvings.
 Leonie is (on other cruise expeditions) coordinator of citizen science projects so she has a real appreciation for what it means to some passengers to understand the environment they are in.
-She made it an excellent cruise.
+She made it an excellent zodiac cruise.

 The scene was spectacular but the reflections were even more breathtaking

-The magic box! we thought we were going to measure plankton density - haha
+The magic box!
+We thought we were going to measure plankton density - haha

 Then it was back to the ship to continue our journey towards the west coast of Spitzbergen.